Home

 Why it matters

 When your leg crosses in (adducts), it can cause pinching in your hip joint, increase the strain on your knee, pull your IT band tighter and cause your foot and ankle to roll in (pronate) excessively.
-This may predispose you to developing injuries like IT band syndrome, patellofemaral pain syndrome, gluteal tendinopathy, and shin splints.
+This may predispose you to developing injuries like IT band syndrome, patellofemoral pain syndrome, gluteal tendinopathy, and shin splints.

 How to check for cross-over gait